 Minimum admission requirements for post-baccalaureate certificates are the same as for master’s and doctoral degrees.
 Admission is governed by the Administrative policy: Admission for Master's and Doctoral Degrees.

-- Program Requirements
+II.
+Program Requirements

 Programs offering post-baccalaureate certificate plans must assure students receive graduate-level training.
 The minimal criteria are: